tenstorrent/tt-metal/docs/source/ttnn/ttnn/tutorials/resnet-basic-block.rst

 ##################

 .. note::
-   TT-NN tutorials currently work on Grayskull only.
+   This TT-NN tutorial is available on Grayskull only.
+We are working on compatibility on other architectures.

 .. toctree::